-Since Kirkham Henry Performing Arts Centre was formed in 1989, when Angela Kirkham and Jennie Henry decided to combine their individual teaching talents, our contribution to the Arts in Ryedale and the North Yorkshire area has been immense.
+Since Kirkham Henry Performing Arts Centre was formed in 1989, when Angela Kirkham and Jennie Henry decided to combine their individual teaching talents, our contribution to the Arts and fitness in Ryedale and the North Yorkshire area has been immense.

-Supported by a team of brilliant teaching staff with over 100 years combined experience, we have gained a reputation for excellence in all aspects of the Performing Arts and are immensely proud of our students’ achievements over the years, not just those that have continued into the performing arts industry, but all those students who, with the discipline and dedication learnt throughout their time at Kirkham Henry, have gone on to excellent careers outside of the performing arts.
+Supported by a team of brilliant teaching staff with well over 100 years combined experience, we have gained a reputation for excellence in all aspects of the Performing Arts and community classes and are immensely proud of our students’ achievements over the years, not just those that have continued into the performing arts industry, but all those students who, with the discipline and dedication learnt throughout their time at Kirkham Henry, have gone on to excellent careers outside of the performing arts.

 Why choose Kirkham Henry?

-Your child, an individual
+Every member an individual

 Our reputation for being an inclusive school means everybody is welcomed.

 Skills for the future

 Dance, Singing, Drama and Music are taught to the highest level and many students go on to enjoy successful careers in the all forms of performing arts.
 For those who choose not to enter the industry, Angela and the staff possess the ability and skills to motivate young people to progress to alternative courses in higher education.
 All our Adult community classes are for fitness, fun, learning a new skill, friendship and well-being.